CyrineBzn/3-musketeers/cash/README.md

 # Cash

 This project allows to convert currencies.
-You can choose the amount you want to convert and the currancy and the program gives you the result.
+You can choose the amount you want to convert and the currancy and the program gives you the result in your terminal.

+## Available Curruencies

+You can find [here](./lib/currencies.json) all the available currencies.

 ## Getting Started